A Cryptocurrency Based On a Dog Meme Is Now Worth Over $1 Billion - Slashdot

 TO THE MOON!

+Eh...
+What?
+I'm presuming you're a fellow westerner and as such you're doing a fucking poor job in defending western values and people's right to govern themselves.

+A police state is one in which the citizens have no means of changing the way they're ruled and policed.
+North-Korea being the most blatant example but there are plenty of others, like China, which is not a third world countr

-Re:Please explain cryptocurrency (Score:4, Interesting)
+Re:Please explain cryptocurrency (Score:5, Interesting)

 2) Anyone can follow your transactions, not just the bank guys